What is Mediation?

-Yes, there are three main models practiced by divorce mediators.
+Yes, there are three main models practiced by mediators.
 Some mediators may choose to practice only one of these models; you are encouraged to review and understand each at a high level.
 Nancy prefers a facilitative mediation model, especially when people engage mediation early in their process.
 When mediation happens late in a conflict, such as in the middle or at the end of a litigation process, she uses a more evaluative form of mediation to help disputants reach agreement.
 Transformative mediation is delicate, and Nancy draws on those skills based on the parties’ preferences and sensitivities to each other.

 - Facilitative mediation focuses on collaborative communication.
 The mediator typically provides options but may not provide his/her opinion on the fairness of that option.
 Most of the sessions with this model are joint sessions instead of individual, and the mediator will focus on communication between the two parties.

 - Transformative mediation is almost more therapeutic than facilitative.
 This model focuses on how you communicate with the other party and how to promote change effectively.
 Instead of solely seeking a settlement, the mediator will seek to help each party become empowered and improve communication.
 Many of the sessions with this model are joint sessions instead of individual, and the mediator will focus on transforming how the parties view the conflict.

 - Evaluative mediation could consist of either joint or individual sessions.
 The main goal in this model is to reach a settlement.
 The mediator will explain each party’s position and legal perspective as they work to secure a resolution for the issues.